learn-co-curriculum/phase-1-practice-toy-tale/README.md

 - Use `fetch()` to make a "POST" request to create a new toy, then add it to the DOM
-- Use `fetch()` to make a "PATCH" request that updates an existing toy, then render the updated information to the
+- Use `fetch()` to make a "PATCH" request that updates an existing toy, then render the updated information to the DOM

 ## Introduction

 You've got a friend in need!
 Your friend Andy recently misplaced all his toys!